dotnet/docs-aspire/docs/whats-new/preview-6.md

 ### Fully qualified container images

 For better compatibility with other container runtimes, we now fully qualify our default container images with docker.io instead of letting the runtime infer the registry.
-This can be overridden by using the `WithImageRegistry`.
+This can be overridden by using `WithImageRegistry`.

 ## Testing